 Dynamic pressure is mathematically expressed as: 1/2 ρ V2, as we all know from aerodynamics.
 It shows clearly that dynamic pressure relies on two things: air density (rho, ρ) and aircraft speed (V).

-Density itself depends on a number of factors: altitude, humidity, temperature and ambient air pressure.
+Density itself depends on a number of factors: altitude, humidity, temperature and ambient (static) air pressure.
 All of these factors together will result in a number of different speeds available for the aircraft: IAS (indicated), CAS (corrected), EAS (equivalent) and TAS (true); see aircraft speeds for more detail on this.

-In short: pitot pressure - static pressure = dynamic pressure and this shows up to the pilot as speed on the airspeed indicator.
+This is a short one: pitot pressure - static pressure = dynamic pressure and this shows up to the pilot as speed on the airspeed indicator.

 Both altitude and vertical speed indicators use the static port and measure static pressure and the rate of chance only.